SteveWeed79/herison-code-refactor/README.md

 ## Description

-Improved search engine optimazation and improved accessibility for all viewers.
-Streamlined HTML for readabiltiy and structure.
+Improved search engine optimization and improved accessibility for all viewers.
+Streamlined HTML for readability and structure.

 ## Usage

 This website is now accessible to all viewers including screen readers.

 ## Credits

-Horisen Soical Solution Services
+Horisen Social Solution Services

 KU Coding Bootcamp (Henry and Chris)